BCK DISPUTE RESOLUTION SERVICES, INC.

 - Cushner, Stacey Lynne, “Mediation in the United States,”THE ARBITRATION AND DISPUTE RESOLUTION LAW JOURNAL, (Kluwer Law International 2000)

 - Lecturer, “Damages in Employment Arbitration,” Massachusetts Continuing Legal Education, Boston, 2000

 - Chair and Lecturer, “Effective Arbitration Advocacy,” AAA and Suffolk University Law School, Boston, 2000

 - Lecturer, “Dealing with Difficult Attorneys, Parties and Cases in Arbitration and Mediation,” SPIDR, MA, 1999

-Compensation: Please contact the office for further information.
+Please contact Ms. Cushner at her email address for further information.
 Charges for hearing and study time.
-If hearing is not held in the Boston area or in Vermont, charges for air travel, plane travel, hotel accommodations and meals costs and travel time per hour if beyond two hours a day.
+If hearing is not held in the Boston area or in Vermont, charges for air travel, train travel, hotel accommodations and meals costs and travel time per hour if beyond two hours a day.
 Cancellation/postponement fee of $750.00 per day if ten business days or less notice is given.

 References Furnished on Request